FancyDucc/3D-Particle-System/docs/templatelist.md

 ---

-These templates are a great way to see what the **3D Particle Emitter** can do.
+These templates are a great way to see what the **VortexFX System** can do.
 Download them, tweak them, make them your own, whatever you want or need.